veraPDF/veraPDF.github.io/cli/validation/index.md

 The veraPDF software will continue to process all checks without terminating, it just won't report all the results for every rule.
-The default is to report one hundred failed checks per-rule.
+The default is to report one hundred failed checks per rule.
 To change the limit to 10 add the `--maxfailuresdisplayed 10` option.

-### Log successful checks as well as failures
+### Report successful checks as well as failures
 By default veraPDF only reports failed checks.
 It is possible to report passed checks by adding the `--success` or `--passed` option to the CLI.
 In order to see the passed checks for one of the test files type: